1967 Houston Astros season: Performance overview

+As a team, Houston led the National League in doubles (259), ranked second in on-base percentage (.317 OBP), fourth in hits (1372), sixth in runs scored (626), second in bases on balls (537) and third in stolen bases (88).
+This was the third consecutive campaign that they ranked third in steals, while ranking their highest-to-date in each of the other aforementioned categories.

 Wynn established club records with 37 home runs and 107 runs batted in (RBI).
 Staub established other single-season club records, including a .333 batting average, a major-league leading 44 doubles, 182 hits, and 21 intentional bases on balls (IBB).
 He became the first Astro to lead both their assigned league in doubles as well as all of baseball.
 Additionally, Staub was recognized as the Astros' team Most Valuable Player (MVP), also the first player to be recognized both in consecutive years and more than once.

+Mike Cuellar equaled Turk Farrell's single-season club record for strikeouts with 203, first set in 1962.
+The record was surpassed by Don Wilson (235) and Dierker (232) in 1969.
+(Note: For single seasons, playing for HOU, in the regular season, requiring strikeouts ≥ 200, sorted by ascending season.)